dgw/sopel-roulette/README.md

-# willie-roulette
+# sopel-roulette
 Clone of a mIRC script that lets users play Russian roulette.

 ## Requirements
-Aside from willie itself, depends on the standard Python libraries `random` and `time`.
+Aside from sopel itself, depends on the standard Python libraries `random` and `time`.

 Also imports Python 3-style division from `__future__`, so version of Python with support for this is needed.